Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/server_endpoint.md

 The following is an example of a server endpoint python script that:

 - Gets parameters from `rosparam`
-- Creates correspondng ROS Publisher, Subscriber, and Service objects to interact with topics and services runninig in in ROS network
+- Creates corresponding ROS Publisher, Subscriber, and Service objects to interact with topics and services running in in ROS network
 - Starts TCP Server process to handle incoming and outgoing connections